JuergHauser/PyP223/readme.md

 Currently the Python API provides two functions to model the response of a Tempest and VTEM max system to a thin plate in the halfspace of a layered earth.
 It would be straightforward to expose the functions in `p223/clibleroiair.f90` for the other systems by adding the necessary python code in `/src/pyp223/_pyp223.py`.

-An example for how they enable the inversion of  VTEM max data using [CoFI](https://inlab.au/cofi/) is given [here](https://github.com/inlab-geo/cofi-examples/blob/main/tutorials/thin_plate_inversion/thin_plate_inversion.ipynb)

 ```
 formod_tempest_data(nlyr,nstat,...)
 formod_vtem_max_data(nlyr,nstat,...)
 ```

 See `demos/verification` for the comparisons between results obtained with the functions provided here and computations performed with LeroiAir from P223F.
+An example for how can be used for the inversion of VTEM max data using [CoFI](https://inlab.au/cofi/) is given [here](https://github.com/inlab-geo/cofi-examples/blob/main/tutorials/thin_plate_inversion/thin_plate_inversion.ipynb)

 ## Installation
 ```